 Each person is allocated to a single cohort (population type) determined in the following order: Children and Young people with Long Term Conditions, Learning Disabilities or Mental Health Needs; Frail Older People; People with Complex Lifestyles Mental Health, Learning Disabilities & Dementia; Maternity; Adults with Multiple Long Term Conditions / End of Life; Adults with Wider Determinants of Need; Good Health Older People, Good Health Children and Good Health Adults (Under 65s).
 Further details are in Appendix B.

-Ancoats, Clayton & Bradford has fewer adults and older people in the Good Health cohorts and more in the Adults with Wider Determinants of Need cohort.
+Chorlton, Whalley Range & Fallowfield has more adults and older people in the Good Health cohorts and fewer in the Adults with Wider Determinants of Need cohort.